 Full-range toe guards close off the side of dock levelers when the ramp is in the fully raised position.
 Full-range toe guards eliminate pinch points at the sides of the ramp during lowering.

-Our experienced techicians at Loading Dock, Inc. are always prepared to cater on call or regularly scheduled maintenance for your recessed or pit style dock levelers.
-They are equipped with comprehensive knowledge and right approach in providing repairs, maintenance and installment for loading dock levelers; hydraulic dock levelers, air-powered dock levelers and mechanical dock levelers.
+Our experienced technicians at Loading Dock, Inc. are always prepared to cater on-call or regularly scheduled maintenance for your recessed or pit-style dock levelers.
+They are equipped with comprehensive knowledge and the right approach in providing repairs, maintenance, and installment for loading dock levelers: hydraulic dock levelers, air-powered dock levelers, and mechanical dock levelers.

-For more information, please give us a call at 973-471-4060 or email us at: firstname.lastname@example.org We service Northern New Jersey (Bergen, Passaic, Union, Essex, Morris, Hudson, Hunterdon, Somerset county/counties), Manhattan, New York City, Brooklyn, Queens, Staten Island, Bronx, Westchester and Rockland.
+We service Northern New Jersey (Bergen, Passaic, Union, Essex, Morris, Hudson, Hunterdon, Somerset county/counties), Manhattan, New York City, Brooklyn, Queens, Staten Island, Bronx, Westchester, and Rockland.